LameIMemes/System-Console/README.md

 # System Console

-_This is meant for my use only, unless if you make my exact Data Stores, theres no use for you here.
+This is meant for my use, but if you want to use this for your Data Stores, be my guest.

+# If you don't know how Data Storage works, this is not meant for you.